wiseflat/simple-stack/README.md

 Note: Ensure that an A record DNS entry points to your server.
 This step is not yet automated.

+Once your domain will be deployed, a static yaml configuration file will be added on `host_vars/<instance_name>/<domain>.yml`.
+You can adapt it to add :

+- a domain alias
+- a restricted list of IP address to whitelist
+- a HTTP basic authentication

 ## Operate on a software

 Some applications may require maintenance tasks (such as backup, restoration, or restart), or may even need to be removed.
 This option covers those actions.